 Flexible methodologies focus on better people-oriented leadership, more collaboration, and a concern for the health and well-being of the team members rather than just a focus on the creation of deliverables.
 Some of the newer skills being taught in people-oriented rather than task-oriented leadership on projects, how to conduct brainstorming sessions, design thinking and creative problem-solving.

-It is unrealistic to think that these will be the only changes that will occur in 2021.
+Conclusions: It is unrealistic to think that these will be the only changes that will occur in 2021.
 There will be other changes, but perhaps not as significant as these changes.
 The implementation of these changes requires that companies try to envision the future and plan for it beginning with changes to the corporate culture.
 For companies that believe in “business as usual” or “let’s leave well enough alone”, these changes will not be implemented.
 Those companies that believe in “doing things the same old way” will most likely struggle to stay in existence.